gilado/mlinc/README.md

 ### License

-The use of this software is governed by the [LGPL license](LICENSE.md)
+The use of this software is governed by the [MIT license](LICENSE.md)